Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 Down & Distance

-When watching the film, the first thing you should look at is the opponent’s tendency to certain down and distances.
+When watching the film, the first thing you should look at is the opponent’s tendencies to certain down-and-distance situations.
 Look at:

-Accumulate data on how the opposing coach is handling these situations.
+Collect data on how the opposing coach handles these situations.
 Are they super pass-heavy on certain downs and run-heavy on others?

 Formation Tendencies